 In 2019 the Private Equity team invested into Cyberhawk, a Scottish provider of energy infrastructure asset inspections using Unmanned Aerial Vehicles (drones) and proprietary asset management software.
-Cyberhawk's technology replaces high CO2-emitting helicopters, while its software allows assets to be monitored remotely thereby reducing staff travel and GHG emissions.
-Its inspection techniques also increase health & safety by removing people from hazardous working environments such as rope access or scaffolding.
+Cyberhawk's technology replaces high C02-emitting helicopters, while its software allows assets to be monitored remotely thereby reducing staff travel and GHG emissions.
+Its inspection techniques also increase health & safety

+The entire Private Equity team engages with investee companies on ESG issues by removing people from hazardous working environments such as rope access or scaffolding.
 As such, Cyberhawk's economic and ESG performance are intrinsically linked.